HuaweiCloudDeveloper/gaussdb-efcore/src/EFCore.GaussDB.NTS/README.md

-# Npgsql Entity Framework Core provider for GaussDB
+# GaussDB Entity Framework Core provider for GaussDB

 HuaweiCloud.EntityFrameworkCore.GaussDB is the open source EF Core provider for GaussDB.
 It allows you to interact with GaussDB via the most widely-used .NET O/RM from Microsoft, and use familiar LINQ syntax to express queries.